Defense against swimmer incursions: Detection

-The MSST (Maritime Safety and Security Team) is a United States Coast Guard harbor and inshore patrol and security team who specialize in Naval Security.
+The Maritime Safety and Security Team (MSST) is a United States Coast Guard harbor and inshore patrol and security team who specialize in Naval Security.
+They performed underwater inspections of piers and ships, underwater investigations, ship husbandry, aids to navigation (ATON) operations, archaeological surveys, and search/recovery missions.

+Maritime Security Response Team (MSRT) is the Department of Homeland Security's premier counterterrorism and high-risk maritime law enforcement unit.
+It is the only counterterrorism unit authorized and equipped to arrest submerged divers as part of its underwater port security mission.

 Besides the visual detection by guards, a number of other systems are also used by security forces to prevent infiltration by frogmen.